 If you’re a doubles tennis player, you should improve your game at the net.
 Volleying from the net is a good source for winners, but it takes a lot of talent to execute correctly.
 You have to have the right blend of anticipation, technique, deception (to your opponent), speed, and execution to play well at the net.
-Learning how to poach well can add a dimension to your game.
+Learning what is poaching in tennis and how to poach well can add a dimension to your game.
 Poaching is typically executed by the player at the net in doubles tennis while his partner serves, but it can also be done in rallies and less frequently in singles games.

 In a nutshell, poaching is when the net-player moves across the court to volley the ball out of the air.
 It’s easier to understand this when you actually see it.
 Watch from the 10 to 20-second mark in the below video to see a superb poach from Martina Hingis.